-UTILIZATION: For centuries this breed was used as a draught animal and was capable of pulling between 45 and 80 kg. per dog, covering distances from 15 to 70 miles per day.
+For centuries, this breed was used as a draught animal and was capable of pulling between 45kg and 80kg per dog, covering distances from 24km - 112km per day.
 He was also used as a hunting dog, to locate seal breathing holes for the Inuit hunters.
-As a hunting dog he would also attack and hold at bay musk ox and polar bear for the Inuit hunters.
-In the summer the dog was used as a pack dog carrying up to 15 kg.
-Without working trial.
+As a hunting dog, he would also attack and hold at bay, musk ox and polar bear for the Inuit hunters.
+In the summer, the dog was used as a pack dog carrying up to 15kg.